SebDelSab/advanced-sheet/README.md

 By modifying the advanced-sheet pdbFile property you can see your molecule thanks to ngl.
 This property must be a string (representing the url to your pdb file)

+#### nglview

+When adding this property inside the html element, allow the component to make a ngl representation of the .pdbFile that was passed to the component
 ### Events

 Once the advanced-sheet is loaded, the event sheetLoaded is emitted.
-Once it is emited, you can pass data to the component.
+Once it is emited, you can pass data to the advanced-sheet component earlier.
 During developpement we used it like this:

 ```html